Cycles of Change

 • [Assertion] The validity of a belief is determined by its practical "cash value" and experimental consequences (James, 1902).

-• [Assertion] Functional utility in a social system is a high-fidelity indicator of a model's Degree of Fit (DiBella, 2026).
+• [Assertion] Functional utility in a social system serves as a high-fidelity signal of a model's Degree of Fit (DiBella, 2026).

-• [Assertion] Systematic uncertainty is a more resilient state than false binary certainty.
+• [Assertion] Systematic uncertainty exists as a more resilient state than false binary certainty.

 Reference Citations

-• James, W. The Varieties of Religious Experience: A Study in Human Nature (1902).
+• James, W. The Varieties of Religious Experience (1902).
+Primary study of the utility of belief.